What is happening to the traditional retail experience?

 Is the store turning into a showroom?

 Is the Best Buy approach the right one where they match any web-based pricing?
-Can a smaller retailer survive with minimized margins?
+Can a smaller retailer survive with minimised margins?
 The showroom experience is still commonplace for consumers.
 Consumers may browse your store showroom and then buy elsewhere or online.
 What can retailers do to turn this consumer browsing into sales for their store?
 Price is important but great service is crucial for a consumer to want to return to your store and to talk well about their store experience.
 That good buying experience is rare.
 So when we experience it, we are eager to share it.

-As many consumers are browsing in the store and buying on-line to get the better price, the retailers must offer more or accept the ‘Showroom’ situation, but does the sales staff know anything about the customer through loyalty programs or other sources like CRM, etc.?
+As many consumers are browsing in the store and buying on-line to get the better price, the retailers must offer more or accept the ‘Showroom’ situation, but does the sales staff know anything about the customer through loyalty programmes or other sources like CRM, etc.?
 If so, they should discretely use that information!
 What can we offer the consumer that they cannot get on-line?

 In order to support our customers, we need to educate and arm our sales staff with the right knowledge, tools and respect, i.e. better pay!.
 Sales do not always happen on the first store visit by a consumer.
 Ideally, Customer Service people will be trained not only to sell but to provide a great customer shopping experience.
 Then, consumers will love your brand and return and give great word-of-mouth endorsement to others.